 “Too much time has been spent on internal board disagreements and distrust for one another, and it does not benefit the university or students,” Tate said.

 Former Govs.
-John Engler, a Republican, and Jim Blanchard, a Democrat, have been lobbying lawmakers for a couple of years to change the way the boards are selected at the University of Michigan, Michigan State University, and Wayne State University.
+John Engler, a Republican, and Jim Blanchard, a Democrat, have been lobbying lawmakers for a couple of years to change the way the boards are selected at Michigan, Michigan State and Wayne State.

 The issue is now “ripe” due to the very public dysfunction on display within the university boards and the acrimony surrounding the 2022 Republican nominating convention and the 2026 Democratic nominating convention, Blanchard said.